Fujifilm X-E1 vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-E1 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-E1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the X-E1 and A7R III can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E1 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.